-To graduate with an Honors Scholar notation on their transcripts, students must complete the Honors Scholar Program course requirements:
+To graduate with an Honors Scholar notation on their transcripts, students must finish with a composite GPA of 3.5 or higher and successfully complete the following Honors Scholar Program requirements:

-- Earn at least a B in two honors courses within their major, which are typically done by contract.
-[Participation in contracted honors courses involves an extension of the syllabi.
+- 1. Earn at least a B in two honors courses within their major, which are typically done by contract.
+Participation in contracted honors courses involves an extension of the syllabi.
 Individual professors should be contacted about taking their course for honors credit.
-A Contract Form (available at the Registrar's Office or on the ENC Website) must be submitted the second week of the course.
-A student with a double major may contract one course in each major or two courses in the major of their primary interest.] - 2.
+A Contract Form (available on the ENC Website) must be submitted the second week of the course.
+A student with a double major may contract one course in each major or two courses in the major of their primary interest. - 2.
 Earn at least a B in two honors courses outside their major.